Original Post : Matt Allington, 24 Apr 2018

 When I tried to do this the first time in the code, I got an error.

-It seems you can’t add an integer to a date in Power Query like you can in Excel.
+The reason is because you can’t add an integer to a date in Power Query like you can in Excel.
 But if you take a look back at the first step (Source) again, you will see the syntax that is needed.

 Power Query will only add the days after they are converted to a “duration”.
 When I made this change, it worked for me as you can see below.